 The League of Women Voters of Baltimore City is a nonpartisan political organization that encourages informed and active participation in government.
 The League does not support any political candidates or parties.
 We influence public policy through research, information, and advocacy through the facilitation of civil discourse.

 Members of the League are very much aware of the increasingly complex and serious concerns which need to be addressed in Baltimore City and this nation.
 The Baltimore City League encourages everyone to vote.
 If you're not yet registered to vote visit Vote 411 to complete your voter registration, check your voter registration status and to find out what's on the ballot.
 The 2020 General Election is November 3rd.

-Visit Vote411.org to get further information on the candidates in this election.
+Visit Vote411.org to get further information on this election.

 Stay safe and be kind.